ETLTC2027 January Edition

 Transforming Financial Services through AI and Blockchain: A Roadmap for Smart, Inclusive Payment Systems

-As financial services evolve to meet the demands of a hyper-digital and inclusive economy, the integration of emerging technologies such as artificial intelligence and blockchain is becoming foundational.
+Abstract - As financial services evolve to meet the demands of a hyper-digital and inclusive economy, the integration of emerging technologies such as artificial intelligence and blockchain is becoming foundational.
 This talk explores how these technologies are being deployed to build smarter, more secure, and highly scalable payment systems.
 Drawing from over two decades of experience in fintech and digital infrastructure implementation across major U.S. banks, I will present real-world use cases highlighting intelligent fraud detection, blockchain-based settlements, and AI-driven customer personalization.
 The session will also explore the challenges and opportunities of deploying such technologies in emerging markets and smart environments.
 Attendees will gain a practical understanding of how to architect ethical, efficient, and resilient financial platforms that not only improve user experience but also advance financial inclusion and regulatory transparency.

 © ETLTC & ACM Chapter on eLearning & Technical Communication: All Rights Reserved.